 Coordinate the development of suitable methodologies for the on-ground characterization of satellite-based EO sensors, the calibration of EO missions, and the validation of satellite-based Level 1 and Level 2 products.

-2014-2016: The Working Group on Calibration and Validation (WGCV) will continuously carry out contributions to the calibration of satellite-based sensors and the validation of satellite-based Earth observation data products, as that is its basic objective.
+2015-2017: The Working Group on Calibration and Validation (WGCV) will continuously carry out contributions to the calibration of satellite-based sensors and the validation of satellite-based Earth observation data products.
 The results of this work are the building blocks for the other VCs and WGs in terms of calibration and validation.
 For these broad applications, different tasks are focused in several sub-groups dealing with specific areas of interest.
 Three sub-groups serve, in particular, the calibration of sensors and their link to international acknowledged standards.
 Another three sub-groups are related to topical subjects concerning validation of data products.

 WGCV will continuously maintain the CEOS Cal/Val portal, including the activities of its sub-groups.
 The Cal/Val portal will provide users with information about achievements in calibration and validation and the Cal/Val supersites.